stoicul/experiments/README.md

-# AI Experiments
+# Data Experiments

-This repository is a collection of various AI experiments, proof-of-concepts, and tools.
+This repository is a collection of various Data experiments, proof-of-concepts, and tools.

 ## Structure